MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/disk-encryption-cli.md

 ---
-title: Encrypt disks for Azure scale sets with the Azure CLI | Microsoft Docs
+title: Encrypt disks for Azure scale sets with Azure CLI
-description: Learn how to use the Azure CLI to encrypt VM instances and attached disks in a Linux virtual machine scale set
+description: Learn how to use Azure PowerShell to encrypt VM instances and attached disks in a Windows virtual machine scale set
 services: virtual-machine-scale-sets
-documentationcenter: ''
-author: cynthn
+author: msmbaldwin
-manager: jeconnoc
+manager: rkarlin
-editor: ''
 tags: azure-resource-manager

-ms.assetid:
 ms.service: virtual-machine-scale-sets
-ms.workload: na
-ms.tgt_pltfrm: na
-ms.devlang: na
 ms.topic: article
-ms.date: 04/26/2019
+ms.date: 10/15/2019
-ms.author: cynthn
+ms.author: mbaldwin

 ---
 # Encrypt OS and attached data disks in a virtual machine scale set with the Azure CLI

-To protect and safeguard data at rest using industry standard encryption technology, virtual machine scale sets support Azure Disk Encryption (ADE).
-Encryption can be enabled for Linux and Windows virtual machine scale sets.
-For more information, see [Azure Disk Encryption for Linux and Windows](../security/azure-security-disk-encryption.md).

-Azure disk encryption is supported:
-- for scale sets created with managed disks, and not supported for native (or unmanaged) disk scale sets.
-- for OS and data volumes in Windows scale sets.
-Disable encryption is supported for OS and Data volumes for Windows scale sets.
-- for data volumes in Linux scale sets.
-OS disk encryption is NOT supported for Linux scale sets.
+The Azure CLI is used to create and manage Azure resources from the command line or in scripts.
+This quickstart shows you how to use the Azure CLI to create and encrypt a virtual machine scale set (VMSS).
+For more information on applying Azure Disk encryption to a VMSS, see [Azure Disk Encryption for Virtual Machine Scale Sets](disk-encryption-overview.md).

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]